-In this tutorial, I will give a quick whistlestop guide on two things.
-First, how to debug production issues that occur on Episerver DXP.
-The second part will cover some general good practice tips that you can adopt to prevent serious issues occurring within your website.
+In this tutorial, I will give a quick whistlestop guide on how to effectively debug production issues that occur on Episerver DXP.
+This article will cover some general good practise tips that you can adopt to prevent serious issues occurring within your website.
 When it comes to DXP, the first thing you will need to do is get access to the Paas Portal.
-If you do not have access you will need to get in contact with Episerver support, here When you have access to the PAAS portal, you will have access to a tab called 'troubleshooting'.
+If you do not have access to PAAS, get in contact with Episerver support, here and request access.

+When you have access to the PAAS portal, you will have access to a tab called 'troubleshooting'.
 When a production error crops up, this is usually the first place you should check.
 Within the PAAS portal, you will have access to several useful tools.
-If you have website issues then your first port of call should be the error log stream.
+If your production website is encountering issues then your first port of call should be the error log stream:

 production.
 When using DXP, remember to leverage config transforms.
 You can create three different config transforms for each environment.
 Create three config files named:

 You will need to ensure that all the transforms and made on the push into integration.
 You will not be able to run different transforms when pushing code from int to pre-prod and pre-prod to prod.